Chapter 7 : Chapter 7: For Better

 "What is the MATTER with you?!" he demanded.
 "Out by yourself in the middle of the night--"

-"I'm not by myself, I was right behind you
+"I'm not by myself, I was right behind you," she said defiantly.

 "Yes, following me around like some kind of bloody Death Eater assassin or something!
 I nearly cursed you--"